OpenTSDB/opentsdb.net/docs/source/user_guide/guis/index.rst

 This area deals with altering the Y axes of the graph. **Y** settings affect the axis on the left and **Y2** settings affect the axis on the right.
 Y2 settings are only enabled if at least one of the metrics has had the **Right Axis** check box checked.

-The **Label** box will add the specified text to the graph alon the left or right Y axis.
+The **Label** box will add the specified text to the graph along the left or right Y axis.
 By default, no label is provided since OpenTSDB doesn't know what you're graphing.

 The **Format** box can alter the numbers on the Y axis according to a custom algorithm or formatting.
 This can be useful to convert numbers to or from scientific notation and adjusting the scale for gigabytes if the data comes in as bytes.
 For example, you can supply a value of ``%0.0f Reqs`` and it will change the axis to show an integer value at each step with the string *Reqs* after it as in the following example.